icliberen/trees/README.md

-# Binary Search Tree, Balanced Binary Tree, and Heap Implementations in C++
+# Binary Search Tree, Balanced Binary Tree and Heap Implementations in C++

 This project demonstrates multiple tree-based data structures in C++:

 - **Binary Search Tree (BST):**
-  - Supports insertion, deletion, and a visual display (both balanced and level order).
+  - Supports insertion, deletion and a visual display (both balanced and level order).
   - Displays the maximum element along with its level.

 - **Balanced Binary Tree:**
   - Uses a balanced insertion method.
   - Allows deletion of the last inserted element.
-  - Displays the tree and checks properties such as full, complete, and perfect.
+  - Displays the tree and checks properties such as full, complete and perfect.

 - **Heap:**
   - Implements both MinHeap and MaxHeap functionalities.